-Goldthorpe Market

-Redevelopment of the former market site in Goldthorpe as an early intervention project, delivering nine new council homes.
-The scheme includes a mix of bungalows and houses to be constructed to the council's energy efficiency specification with electric air source heat pumps providing heat and hot water and solar panels and batteries to take advantage of renewable energy.
+Goldthorpe Market - redevelopment of the former market site in Goldthorpe as an early intervention project, delivering nine new council homes.
+The scheme includes a mix of bungalows and houses be to be constructed to the council's energy efficient specification with electric air source heat pumps providing heat and hot water and solar panels and batteries to take advantage of renewable energy.
 A new area of public greenspace within the development will link into the Goldthorpe Housing Project proposals.

-Goldthorpe Housing Project

-Regenerate pre-1919 terraced housing through strategic acquisition, demolition, and new build affordable homes.
-Proposals include delivery of an east west pedestrian connection between Market Street, Co-operative Street and Victoria Street with enhancements to the public realm and rear alleyways.
+Goldthorpe Housing Project - regenerate pre-1919 terrace housing through strategic acquisition, demolition, and new build affordable homes.
+Proposals include delivery of an east-west pedestrian connection between Market Street, Co-operative Street and Victoria Street with enhancements to the public realm and rear alleyways.
 The project aims to reduce the turnover of private rented properties, decrease the number of empty properties and associated issues such as fly-tipping and anti-social behaviour.
 Improvements to the physical environment will deliver health and wellbeing benefits for residents.

-Goldthorpe Housing Retrofit Project

-Delivery of retrofit measures to up to 83 pre-1919 terraced properties in the heart of Goldthorpe.
+Goldthorpe Housing Retrofit Project - delivery of retrofit measures to up to 83 pre-1919 terrace properties in the heart of Goldthorpe.
 Benefits include a reduction in carbon emissions, tackling fuel poverty and improved physical and mental health and wellbeing of residents.

-Pillar III: Supporting people to live healthy, independent lives
+Pillar III: Supporting People to Live Healthy, Independent Lives